You are currently viewing Springtime Fishing in the Everglades

 Sawfish (Caught and Released)

 I have been using Fitec’s Ultra Spreader nets for a long time and always keep a mullet and a pilchard net on my boat.
 Lately, I’ve been cast-netting mullet for both live and dead bait.
+Mullet nets run thick in the Everglades every spring, and purpose-built mullet nets designed for speed and tight coverage give you the best shot at capturing them before they sound.
 On yesterday’s outing, numerous spinner sharks and blacktips were caught and released, along with two 12-14-foot sawfish.
 We also jumped off a large tarpon.
 With spring-like temps, they will soon be flooding the waters off Florida bay and the adjacent gulf.
 We also caught a photo of this large spinner shark!
+Having the right cast nets for fishing stowed in the boat before heading into the Everglades ensures you’re never left without the gear to gather fresh live bait on the water.

 Spinner Shark